MileHacker Logo

 Final Departure Checks

-Double-check your flight or train departure times the day before you leave, and confirm any transfers to the airport.
+Double-check your flight or train departure times the day prior to your departure, and confirm any transfers to the airport.